Meet the WMIS Leadership!

 Alaina Smith - Co-Director

-Alaina (she/her) is a 5th year PhD student in Biological Oceanography, studying phytoplankton biogeography and diversity.
+Alaina (she/her) is a 6th year PhD student in Biological Oceanography, studying phytoplankton biogeography and diversity.
 She has been a member of WMIS for 5 years, and Co-Director since 2020.
 Her favorite event is the Student Seminar Series because she loves learning more about what everyone studies, what they’re interested in, and who they are as people rather than just researchers.

-Anela Akiona - Growing Up in Science Coordinator
+Anela Akiona - CO-DIRECTOR

 Shailja Gangrade - Skill Share Coordinator

-Shailja (she/her) is a 3rd year PhD student in Biological Oceanography, studying plankton patchiness in coastal upwelling systems.
+Shailja (she/her) is a 4th year PhD student in Biological Oceanography, studying plankton patchiness in coastal upwelling systems.
 She’s been a member of WMIS since she began at Scripps in 2019, and recently joined WMIS leadership.
 She loves the WMIS beach hangout events because it’s a great way to unwind at the end of the week with an awesome community.
 She also says, “Stay tuned for some terrific Skill Share events!
 These are great activities where we can learn from others, pick up new skills, share cultures, and have some fun.”

-Angus Thies - Communications Manager
+Scarlett Hensman - Communications Manager

-Kelli Mullane - Co-Treasurer & Website Manager
+Kelli Mullane - Website Manager

-Kelli (she/her) is a 6th year PhD student in Marine Biology.
+Kelli (she/her) is a 7th year PhD student in Marine Biology.
 She studies microorganisms (e.g., bacteria) that live and thrive in extreme environments, with her work spanning everything from the Deepwater Horizon oil spill to the search for extraterrestrial life.
 She’s been a member of WMIS since 2018, but only recently joined the leadership team!
 Growing Up in Science is her favorite WMIS event.
 She says that being able to hear about the different paths that people follow (both inside and outside of academia), the hardships they've faced/still face, and how these experiences have shaped them into the scientist (and human!) they are is so amazing.
 She also says it’s a chance to see a side of these brilliant scientists that you don't get anywhere else, and the lessons learned are invaluable.
 In her free time she likes to crochet, embroider, bake, and tend to her garden - many of these skills and interests she’s developed through the WMIS Skill Share event!